 What is CAPA management?

 The CAPA management system is the cornerstone of a Quality Management System, especially in the Pharmaceutical/Medical Device Industry, and the backbone and driver for quality improvements.
-The CAPA management system feeds the Quality System to improve processes, procedures, organization and business in a structured, well-documented and actionable way.
+The (Corrective And Preventive Action) CAPA management system feeds the Quality System to improve processes, procedures, organization and business in a structured, well-documented and actionable way.

-Operon Strategist audits the existing CAPA management system of clients determines how effective it is in identifying & correcting quality problems.
+Operon Strategist audits the existing (Corrective And Preventive Action) CAPA management system of clients determines how effective it is in identifying & correcting quality problems.
 An effective Corrective And Preventive Action system enables easy collection & analysis of information.
 This information is used to identify & investigate existing; potential product & quality problems.

 CAPA Management Process Flow Chart